uPortal-Project/uportal-project.github.io/manuals/en/uportal5-manual/configure/security/headers.md

 The Content-Security-Policy header allows you to restrict which resources can be loaded and the URLs that can they can be loaded from.

-By default, the content security policy is disabled in uPortal, but to enable it go to the security.properties file and switch the sec,content.sec.policy.enabled property to "true".
+By default, the content security policy is disabled in uPortal, but to enable it go to the `security.properties` file and switch the `sec.content.sec.policy.enabled` property to "true".
 To define the policy, see the documentation at https://content-security-policy.com/ to find the policy that works best for your purpose.

 ```plaintext
  # Content-Security-Policy: default-src, script-src, style-src, img-src